Azure-Samples/app-service-javascript-sap-cap-quickstart/README.md

 ## What's next?

 You can do a lot more once the app is deployed.
 Curious?
-We go you covered with some more information on out-of-the-box **Entra ID (formerly Azure AD) authentication** [here](documentation/AUTHENTICATION.md), insights into networking, OpenUI5 for frontend design and DevOps [here](documentation/WHATS-NEXT.md).
+We got you covered with some more information on out-of-the-box **Entra ID (formerly Azure AD) authentication** [here](documentation/AUTHENTICATION.md), insights into networking, OpenUI5 for frontend design and DevOps [here](documentation/WHATS-NEXT.md).

 ## Troubleshooting 🩺